-During this time of year, when it’s cold and dark, many of us are trying to take steps to improve our health and fitness.
-We might be trying to boost our immune system, or increase our activity levels.
+Many of us have taken steps to improve our health and fitness.
+For instance, by boosting our immune system, or increasing our activity levels.
 However, one of the most important things we can do to stay fit and strong is to eat a healthy, balanced diet – one that contains plenty of vitamins, minerals, and essential fatty acids.

 Omega-3 fatty acids are among the most important nutrients our body needs, but many of us aren’t sure exactly what they are, or why they’re so essential for maintaining optimal health.
 So what are some of the benefits of omega-3 fatty acids, and how can we ensure we’re getting enough?